 Pros

-- One compact simplifies blush, bronze, and highlight
+- One compact covers blush, bronzer, and highlight

-- Buildable pigment that works for day or evening
+- Buildable color that works for day or evening

 Cons

-- Creams can slip on very oily skin without setting
+- May slip on very oily skin without setting

 What to know before buying

-- Prep with moisturiser that suits your skin type so creams glide and do not skip.
+- Prep with a moisturizer that fits your skin type so the creams glide on smoothly.

-- If you live in a hot climate, keep the compact cool and set the T-zone.
+- If you’re in a hot climate, store the compact away from heat and lightly set the T-zone.

-- For deeper skin tones, build highlighter slowly and use bronzer as a soft contour.
+- For deeper skin tones, build the highlighter gradually and use bronzer to softly shape and add warmth.

 We may earn a small referral fee at no extra cost to you.

-It is best before powder.
-If you already powdered, use a damp sponge to press product on rather than swiping with a brush.
+Cream products apply best before powder.
+If you already set your base, use a damp sponge to gently press (not swipe) the cream on top to avoid patchiness.

-Fingers warm the product and help it melt into skin.
-A damp sponge softens edges.
-Use a small brush if you want more sculpted bronzer placement.
+Fingers warm the product and help it melt into the skin.
+A damp sponge gives the most seamless edges, while a small dense brush is best for more precise bronzer placement.

-Use a lightweight gripping primer on the T-zone, apply thin layers, then set with a translucent powder where you get shine.
+Start with a lightweight gripping primer on the T-zone, apply in thin layers, then set where you get shine with a translucent powder.
+Blotting papers can help refresh without adding more product.